Slomon Moody: Early life and Ocala

-Slomon William Moody was born on February 16, 1834, in Sumter County, South Carolina, to the Moody family.
-The Moodys owned a plantation in Sumter County, South Carolina.
-Slomon's father was most likely a Slomon Moody Sr. whom had died in 1834.
+Slomon William Moody was born on February 16, 1834, in Sumter County, South Carolina, to the Moody family, who owned a plantation there.
+Slomon's father was most likely a Slomon Moody Sr. who had died in 1834.
 Records also list Slomon's name as Sloman or Slomon but was never clear how exactly Moody's first name is spelled.
 When Slomon's father died in 1834 his land was divided among his sons James, William, Charles and Slomon himself with his oldest son Burrell Moody becoming sole executor of the Moody estate.
 A codicil to Slomon's will included Slomon William listed as "one yet unborn" possibly referring to Slomon Moody.
 When Slomon's uncle Charles Moody died he was given an inheritance of around $500 and other debts owed to Slomon.

 Slomon was raised by his mother Susan due to the early death of his father.
 In his youth he worked as an apprentice in a print shop.
 Gradually he developed an interest in medicine and moved to Columbia, South Carolina, to work as a clerk in a drug store.
 In his spare time Slomon would read about medicine in the office of Dr. Samuel Fair.
 Dr. Fair and his associate Dr. Hunt offered lectures in anatomy and surgical procedures leading Slomon to become one of their students.
 In 1855 Slomon moved to Charleston, South Carolina, to attend the Charleston Medical College.
 In spring of 1857 Slomon graduated and did a thesis on syphilis.

 After graduating Slomon moved to Ocala to begin his profession as a physician.
 When he arrived to Ocala, being that the town was founded in 1846, he was known to be one of the earliest physicians in the town.
 He was also known to be the second oldest citizen of Ocala following Robert Bullock.
 In 1863 Sloman was granted a lot along Silver Springs Boulevard.
 Slomon married Carolina "Carrie" Howse, the daughter of the first sheriff of Ocala Edmund Howse, on April 3, 1860.
 However, on January 23, 1864, Carolina died unexpectedly.
 Slomon remarried to her sister Patience Ann Howse, but she died five years later on April 19, 1869.

 While Slomon was a practicing physician he also ran a successful drug store in Ocala.
 His reputation as a skillful physician brought great demand to his services that even those living 50 miles away still requested for him.
 Slomon's store and his practice later became known as S. W. Moody & Son with his son Samuel working with him.